WalhoutLab/MERGE/MetabolicDistance/readme.txt

 Installation of MetabolicDistance module only requires placing MetabolicDistance.py in the path.

-Usage for finding distances from a particular reaction in the network to all other (reachable) reactions is in the following section, which can be run as a python program:
+Usage for finding distances from a particular reaction in the network to all other (reachable) reactions is in the following section, which can be run as a python program (see further below for other analyses and options to use a high performance computing facility):

 ____________________________________________________________________________________
 from MetabolicDistance import *